 - Monitor winter oxygen levels as needed, with operation of aeration system by city when necessary.

-- Stock surplus walleye fingerlings at the rate of 1 pound per littoral acre as needed to maintain population, if available.
+- Stock surplus Walleye fingerlings at the rate of 1 pound per littoral acre as needed to maintain population.

 - Continue operation of electric fish barrier on the outlet by the local watershed district.

 This lake was chemically reclaimed in 1994 as part of the Forest Lake Watershed Management Organization water quality improvement program for Forest Lake.
 Fishing opportunities are limited on this small lake, but fishing can be good for short periods.
 Walleyes and larger Bluegill (some exceeding 9 in.) have been the main attractions for anglers on this lake.